 Abstract: A privately informed seller seeks to liquidate a portfolio to raise cash.
 Each asset’s liquidity thus depends on the impact of its sale on the value of the entire portfolio.
 We demonstrate the importance of cross-signaling and derive sufficient conditions for a liquidity “pecking-order” that determines the order of sale.
 For assets backed by a common pool, liquidity naturally aligns with seniority.
 Finally, we extend the portfolio liquidation game to consider security design, and demonstrate the optimality of pooling securities and selling senior tranches or debt secured by the pool, with retention increasing in asset quality or informational asymmetry.

 This paper studies a cheap policy that can avoid costly bailouts of too-big-to-fail firms.
-The basic ideas are set out in layperson's terms in this 5-minute narrated slide show.
+The basic ideas are set out in layperson's terms in this brief YouTube video.

 Abstract: Global games have unique equilibria in which aggregate behavior changes sharply when an underlying random fundamental crosses some threshold.
 This property relies on the existence of dominance regions: all players have a highest and lowest action that, for some fundamentals, is strictly dominant.
 But if the fundamental follows a random walk, it eventually spends nearly all of its time in these regions: crises gradually disappear.
 We obtain recurring crises by adding a single large player who lacks dominance regions.
 We also show that in order to obtain recurring crises, one must either relax dominance regions or restrict to fundamentals that continually return to or cross over a fixed region.